mozilla/fx-private-relay/METRICS.md

 >Do users change the forwarding settings for their aliases?

 >Do users who have not installed the Relay add-on, choose to install the add-on?

+>When do users decide to upgrade to Premium?

 &nbsp;